WilliamJefferies/superlearn-client/readme.md

 ```

-## Cloud Native Backend (Python)
+## Cloud Native Backend (Python && Node)

 _Every cloud func will have its own folder with devOps & devSecOps config.
-This is all our automated tasks in cloud_
+This is all our automated tasks in cloud.
+Pick the language depending on the task_

 ```